tensor-lang/tensor-lang/README.md

 # FAQ

 _Q: Is this real?_

 A: Amazingly so.

 _Q: Why isn't this just FORTRAN?_

 A: We deviate significantly from the FORTRAN 2008/2010 language specification.
 One major break is that we do not support FORTRAN 77 constructs.
 Additionally, we do not guarantee that we will support FORTRAN 2015/2018 (especially if they do not fix their off-by-3 error.)

 _Q: But this looks a lot like FORTRAN._

 A: Well, your Javascript looks a lot like crap.

 _Q: How do I get it?_

 A: `conda install tensor-lang`

+_Q: How come so many of the source directories seem to be empty?_

+A: There seems to be a small bug in Github's rendering of `.tl` syntax files.
+We're working on resolving it with them.